openreplay/documentation/content/plugins/axios.md

 ```

 - `instance`: By default plugin connects to the static axios instance, but you can specify a different one with this option.
 Default: `axios`.
 - `failuresOnly`: Set it to `false` if you want to record every single request regardless of the status code.
 By default only failed requests are captured (when the axios promise is rejected).
 You can also [change](https://github.com/axios/axios#request-config) this behavior with the `validateStatus` option.
-Default: `true`.
+Default: `false`.
 - `captureWhen`: Allows you to set a filter on what should be captured.
 The function will be called with the axios config object and expected to return `true|false`.
 Default: `() => true`.
 - `sessionTokenHeader`: In case you have enabled some of our backend [integrations](/integrations) (i.e. Sentry), you can use this option to specify the header name (i.e. 'X-OpenReplay-SessionToken').
 This latter gets appended automatically to each axios request to contain the OpenReplay sessionToken's value.
 Default: `undefined`.